 There are a number of causes of hair loss in women.
 Most commonly, female pattern hair loss is caused by the actions of two enzymes: aromatase (found predominately in women), and 5-alpha-reductase (found in both men and women).
 In many cases, there is no clear etiology for the hair loss in women and an experienced physician should perform a thorough workup.
 There are several causes of hair loss in women such as thyroid or iron deficiency, hormone imbalances, gynecologic conditions such as polycystic ovary disease, or stress.
 In some cases, a scalp biopsy may need to be done for the diagnosis.

-The pattern of hair loss in women tends to be more diffuse then men.
+The pattern of hair loss in women tends to be more diffuse than men.
 The Ludwig scale is typically used to classify hair loss patterns in women.
 Additionally, some women develop significant hair loss in the frontotemporal angles, which limits them from pulling their hair back.

 Type I: Hair loss is so mild at this stage that many women are unaware it has occurred.
 The visible hairline is usually unaffected.